MicrosoftDocs/learn/learn-pr/advocates/automatic-update-of-a-webapp-using-azure-functions-and-signalr/includes/3-exercise-analyze-limitations-of-polling-in-a-web-app.md

 Azure Functions requires a storage account, and you'll need it when you deploy the web app to the cloud later in the module.

-1. Execute the following command in Cloud Shell to define a name for your Azure Storage account.
+1. Run the following command in Cloud Shell to define a name for your Azure Storage account.

     ```bash
     export STORAGE_ACCOUNT_NAME=mslsigrstorage$(openssl rand -hex 5)